One of the biggest questions in the world of fish finders has to be “Which brand is better? Lowrance or Humminbird?”

 Advantages of Lowrance

 Lowrance has a very wide range of offerings, from larger professional units to smaller weekend-angler units.
-The Lowrance Hook series, which is a new release, ranges from units that have 3.5 inch screens all the way up to 9 inch screens.
+The Lowrance Hook series, ranges from units that have 3.5 inch screens all the way up to 9 inch screens.

 The 3.5 inch models are awesome for the price.
 For less than $200, you can get a really decent fish finder.
 Some of the smaller Hook models such as the Lowrance Hook-3X DSI have DownScan imaging for under $150 – something that was unthinkable a few years ago.